 - Keep your room quiet.
 If you prefer, you can use a white noise machine or a fan to drown out any outside noises.

 - Avoid looking at your phone or other tech devices at least one hour before bedtime.

 - Avoid large meals before bed.
 If you’re hungry, have a light snack.

 - Exercise during the day can help you fall asleep more easily at night, but don’t exercise close to bedtime.

 - Establish a relaxing bedtime routine to help signal to your body that it’s time to go to sleep.
 For example, you might meditate, journal, or listen to calm music.

-- Additionally, eating a nutrient-rich diet can help to mitigate some of the harmful effects of sleep deprivation on your hair.
-To fully support your hair follicles, try Viviscal Hair Growth Supplements.
+- Additionally, eating a nutrient-rich diet can help to mitigate some of the harmful effects of sleep deprivation on your hair1.
+To support hair health, try Viviscal Hair Growth Supplements.*

 In clinical studies, women saw a 32% increase in the number of terminal hairs and a nearly 40% decrease in hair shedding/loss in just 3 months+.
 When taken as part of a healthy lifestyle (including more sleep!)
 Viviscal may encourage healthier, thicker-looking hair.*